 Welcome to the future of printing!

-Miller Business Center members can use the form below to submit a request that a project be printed on our 3D printer, a Makerbot Replicator.
+Miller Business Center members can use the form below to submit a request that a project be printed on one of our 3D printers.
 A Miller Center specialist will be in touch with you to arrange for you to send us the design file for the project you’d like to print.
 Once it is determined that the project to be printed meets the requirements set forth in the library’s 3D Printing Policy, your project will go into the queue to be printed.
 A staff member will let you know it is available at the Miller Center to be picked up.

 What file formats can be used with the 3D printer?